ImperialCollegeLondon/RSEBlog/docs/posts/20260227_bokeh_django.md

 First, we'll run through how to create a basic plot in Bokeh and embed it in your Django application.
 As described in their [documentation](https://docs.bokeh.org/en/latest/docs/first_steps/first_steps_1.html), Bokeh combines a Python library, where you define your plot and the interactive functionality, and a JavaScript library, BokehJS, which works in the background to display your plots in the browser.

-The `bokeh.plotting` module contains all the necessary functions to create your visualization.
+The `bokeh.plotting` module contains all the necessary functions to create your visualisation.
 To add data to  your plot, you need to define your [data source](https://docs.bokeh.org/en/latest/docs/user_guide/basic/data.html).
 The most common type of data source is the `ColumnDataSource` object; this is automatically created if you pass a list or array to your Bokeh function, but you can also create a `ColumnDataSource` yourself from a dictionary of data or a Pandas dataframe.
-Here, we use some example data stored in a csv to create the data source from a dataframe.
+Here, we use some example data stored in a CSV to create the data source from a dataframe.

 ```py
 import pandas as pd